 They discuss a number of techniques and strategies to identify this rare fusion in lung cancer patients, before going on to summarise the robust efficacy and safety data for both entrectinib and larotrectinib.
 Prof. Rolfo briefly covers second-generation therapies in clinical development and describes how liquid biopsy is emerging as a new technique not only to identify but also monitor patients.
 They conclude by stressing the importance of the collaboration and communication between pathologists and oncologists to test for and identify TRK fusion-positive lung cancer patients.

-We have partnered with international experts to provide rare bone disease highlights from ASBMR 2021.
-This is the final episode in a series of...
+We have partnered with international experts to provide rare bone diseases highlights from ASBMR 2021.
+This is the second in a series of four...